 UPS generators are no longer just a backup plan.
 Today, they are considered a vital component of a company’s power protection policy, as sizing UPS batteries for protracted power blackouts is simply uneconomic and impractical.

 In choosing a generator for a data centre or other critical IT load application, a number of factors must be considered.
-These include the generator’s key components, environmental issues and the qualifications of the suppliers as well as compatibility with the UPS to be supported.
+These include the generator’s key components, environmental issues and the qualifications of the suppliers as well as compatibility with the uninterruptible power supply to be supported.

 UPS and generators working together